goddtriffin/fontawesome/README.md

 </html>
 `

-	// Create a template, add the function map, and parse the text. tmpl, err := template.New("fontawesomeTest").Funcs(funcMap).Parse(exampleTemplate)
+	// create a template, add the `funcMap`, and parse the `exampleTemplate` tmpl, err := template.New("fontawesomeTest").Funcs(funcMap).Parse(exampleTemplate)
 	if err != nil {
 		log.Fatalf("parsing: %s", err)